Microsoft SQL Watcher

 Server

-The name or IP address of the MS SQL instance (including the instance name).
-When using a DropPoint, the Server is relative to the DropPoint.
-For example, if the DropPoint is installed on the SQL server, the Server property may be simply (local) or 127.0.0.1 .
+The name or IP address of your SQL Server.
+Specify a DropPoint if your SQL instance is not Internet-exposed.
+For example, if the DropPoint is installed on the SQL server, this property may be simply (local)

 Database